 According to healthcare providers in the region, the shortcomings in the public facilities are due to strained resources.
 Simply put, the facilities are understaffed, which results in overworked personnel and neglected patients.
 The emergence of mobile clinics helps lighten the burden on these facilities.

-Mobile Clinics in Tanzania Fill a Gap in Existing Health Services and Education
+Medical and Mobile Clinics in Tanzania Fill a Gap in Existing Health Services and Education

 Travel for charity Tanzania is one of a growing number of nonprofits providing mobile clinics in Tanzania in order to help those who are unable to access traditional healthcare services.
 The project focuses not only on providing healthcare services through mobile clinics, but also on providing health education programs and service projects to reach community development goals.
 At the moment, the organization works in poor villages in Northern and Costal regions in Tanzania.

-Though the majority of patients require simple treatments, the mobile clinic in Tanzania project also provide services ranging from writing prescriptions for multivitamins and painkillers to draining abscesses or diagnosing cancer.
+Though the majority of patients require simple treatments, the medical and mobile clinic in Tanzania project also provide services ranging from writing prescriptions for multivitamins and painkillers to draining abscesses or diagnosing cancer.
 However, not unlike government health facilities, these clinics must operate with a limited supply.
 The clinic can only supply a prescription for one – two weeks of medication.
 While it works great for conditions with a short-term treatment program, it has a minimal impact on those with chronic conditions.

 That being said, Travel for charity Tanzania provides multiple services to ensure that the positive impact of these clinics lasts long after the volunteers leave.
 Travel for charity Tanzania offers long and short term patient program, offering select patients access to ongoing medical care once the clinic has relocated.
 In order to encourage trust in local doctors and professionals.

-While mobile clinic in Tanzania is hardly a permanent solution to current inadequacies in Tanzanian healthcare services, they do prove to be a useful alternative to traditional healthcare barriers.
+While medical and mobile clinic in Tanzania is hardly a permanent solution to current inadequacies in Tanzanian healthcare services, they do prove to be a useful alternative to traditional healthcare barriers.
 The services are free.
 They are coupled with basic health education and community service projects.
 By combining these three focuses, mobile clinics in Tanzania are able to create a lasting impact in neglected and impoverished communities.